nathanhoad/godot_dialogue_manager/docs/Settings.md

 - **Include Characters in Translatable Strings List**

-  Include any charactter names in the POT export.
+  Include any character names in the Template Generation export.

-- **Default Csv Locale**

-  The default locale to use when first exporting a translations CSV.

-- **Include Character in Translation Exports** (advanced)

-  Include a _\_character_ column in CSV exports that shows which character was speaking the line of dialogue.

-- **Include Notes in Translation Exports** (advanced)

-  Include a _\_notes_ column in CSV exports for doc comments.

 - **Dialogue Processor Path** (advanced)